codescene-oss/codescene-vscode/README.md

 Code smells often lead to issues such as increased technical debt, more bugs, and reduced overall quality of the software.

-You can find more detailed information for each [code smell](https://codescene.io/docs/guides/technical/code-health.html)  by clicking on it in the editor.
+You can find detailed information for each code smell by either clicking the corresponding codelens in the editor, by examining the diagnostics (squigglies or in the Problems view), or by using the Quick Fix action menu (light bulb).